The Cremation Process

 To make sure your loved one’s remains are properly handled, reputable crematories have strict procedures.
 The first step is to make sure that they have permission to take care of the cremation.
 Identification regulations vary by state.
 In most cases, you complete paperwork that provides the crematory with your authorization.
 The form will also ask for information such as who will pick up the remains and what type of container to use.

 The facility you use defines the specific identification procedures based on industry recommendations.
 A typical identification procedure will include having a family member confirm the identity.
-Next, some sort of metal ID tag is placed on the body.
+Next, a metal ID tag is placed on the body.
 This will remain throughout the process.
 Following the cremation, the identification tag is put with the remains.

 2. How is the body prepared for cremation?